zextras/carbonio-shell-ui/api-extractor/carbonio-shell-ui.api.md

 // lib/types/network/index.d.ts:107:5 - (ae-forgotten-export) The symbol "AccountACEInfo" needs to be exported by the entry point lib.d.ts
 // lib/types/network/soap.d.ts:11:5 - (ae-forgotten-export) The symbol "NameSpace" needs to be exported by the entry point lib.d.ts
 // lib/types/network/soap.d.ts:33:5 - (ae-forgotten-export) The symbol "SoapFault" needs to be exported by the entry point lib.d.ts
-// lib/types/network/soap.d.ts:41:5 - (ae-forgotten-export) The symbol "SoapHeader" needs to be exported by the entry point lib.d.ts
 // lib/types/network/soap.d.ts:62:5 - (ae-forgotten-export) The symbol "SoapSearchFolder" needs to be exported by the entry point lib.d.ts
 // lib/types/workers/index.d.ts:12:5 - (ae-forgotten-export) The symbol "SyncMessage" needs to be exported by the entry point lib.d.ts